sarika-subram/terraform-project/README.md

 # Terraform Infrastructure Deployment

-This repository contains Terraform scripts for deploying a highly available and scalable infrastructure on AWS.
+This repository contains Terraform scripts for deploying a highly available infrastructure on AWS.
 The infrastructure includes the following components:

 - Virtual Private Cloud (VPC) with public and private subnets across two Availability Zones
 - Application Load Balancer (ALB) deployed in the public subnets